 Based on your calorie needs, fitness level, and other personal characteristics, you can roughly estimate how much of each macronutrient you should aim to get a day.

 Counting Macros for Weight Loss

-Knowing your macros is only have the battle, you’ve got to organize your food choices accordingly and strive to hit your calorie and macro goals on a consistent basis to get real results.
+Knowing your macros is only have the battle, you’ve also got to organize your food choices accordingly.
+This means meal planning with nutritious foods that fit your macros.

-An app does all the hard work for you.
-And with a searchable database of millions of food items, you can get a handle on your intake even without a nutrition label.
+An app does all the hard work for you, by automatically counting your macro intake as you log food.
+Plus, with a searchable database of millions of food items, you can get a handle on your intake even without a nutrition label.

 Learn exactly what to eat for weight loss using this free meal prep toolkit.
 An RD-written guide complete with a macro meal planner, food lists, and expert advice to help you get results.